Heart bypass surgery

-Your doctor may recommend this procedure if you have a blockage in one or more of your coronary arteries.
-Coronary arteries are the small blood vessels that supply your heart with oxygen and nutrients that are carried in your blood.
+You may need this procedure if you have a blockage in one or more of your coronary arteries.
+Coronary arteries are the vessels that supply your heart with oxygen and nutrients that are carried in your blood.

 When one or more of the coronary arteries becomes partly or totally blocked, your heart does not get enough blood.
 This is called ischemic heart disease, or coronary artery disease (CAD).
 It can cause chest pain (angina).

-Coronary artery bypass surgery can be used to treat coronary artery disease.
+Coronary artery bypass surgery can be used to improve blood flow to your heart.
 Your doctor may have first tried to treat you with medicines.
 You may have also tried exercise and diet changes, or angioplasty with stenting.

 Coronary artery disease is different from person to person.
 The way it is diagnosed and treated will also vary.
-Heart bypass surgery is just one treatment.
-It is not right for everyone.
+Heart bypass surgery is just one type of treatment.

 Other procedures that may be used: